AylaScientist/Snakemake_for_SNPs/README.md

-# RASflow: RNA-Seq Analysis Snakemake Workflow
+# Snakemake for SNPs: A pipeline for calling SNPs and quantify them in an unbiased manner
 RASflow is a modular, flexible and user-friendly RNA-Seq analysis workflow.

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.3.0-brightgreen.svg)](https://snakemake.github.io)